 Nqaba is an evergreen residential mortgage backed securitisation structure that aims to refinance all maturing notes on their respective scheduled maturity dates.
-On 22 May 2019 Nqaba refinanced all its notes that matured on that date.
-In the event that notes are not refinanced on the scheduled maturity date, the notes will start amortising from principal collections on the pool of assets plus the excess margin in the priority of payments.
+The Residential Mortgaged Backed Securities set out in note 12 of these financial statements, scheduled for maturity on 22 May 2020 were not re-financed on that day and consequently, became "matured notes" as defined in note 2 of these financial statements.
+These notes will start amortising from principal collections on the pool of assets plus the excess margin in the priority of payments.
 In this instance the note will be termed a "matured note" and will not constitute an early amortisation event or an event of default.
 On each payment date after the scheduled maturity date, the Issuer will partially redeem each matured note in reducing order of rank in accordance with the revolving period priority of payments.
 The transaction remains in the revolving period but no new loans will be purchased until the matured notes are redeemed in full.
 The Issuer has the option to redeem all the matured notes on any payment date after the scheduled maturity at the outstanding principal and accrued interest by giving not less than 20 days' notice to the note holders and the Security SPV.